Now’s Your Chance to Live the French Dream: 5 Irresistible Gap Year Programs in France

 On a gap year, you can take time to find yourself.
 While this rationale applies to anyone at any age, it’s especially relevant for students finishing high school.

-Before you decide where to spend thousands of dollars to attend college, figure out who you are as an adult, what your career goals are and what exactly you want to study.
-Or you might even come to the realization that you don’t want to go to college at all!
-(Please, don’t tell your parents I even mentioned that.)
+It may give you an opportunity to figure out who you are as an adult, what your career goals are and what exactly you want to study.

-Taking a gap year can also provide you with work experience, relationships and perspective that’ll make you a more successful student or employee afterward.
+Taking a gap year can also provide you with work experience, relationships and perspective that may make you more well-rounded.

 What do you do during a gap year?